matt-whitehead/lyricSearch/README.md

 # TODO
 * Index remaining documents.
 * Create n-gram model so queries are sensitive to the sequence of lyrics.
-* Create UI
+* Create UI.
-* Add advanced search and API integrations
+* Add advanced search and API integrations.